What Is A Class C RV? All You Need To Know About Class C Motorhomes

-A C Class RV (also known as a Class C motorhome) starts life in the factory as a VAN cutaway chassis.
+C Class campers start life in the factory as a van cutaway chassis.

 At 'birth' (Before the RV manufacturer gets hold of it), one looks something like this:

-Then the living quarters are built on it, and it eventually looks something like this:
+Then the living quarters are built on it making it look something like this:

-The Class C camper has a very distinctive cab-over section above the driver's cab, seen in the photo above.
+The C Class camper has a distinctive cab-over section above the driver's cab, as seen in the photo above.

-It's made to be a sleeping area, though sometimes people use it as an entertainment cabinet or as additional storage space.
+This area is usually a place to sleep.
+But some use it as an entertainment cabinet or additional storage space.

-Class C motorhomes are a good choice for RVers looking to have a drivable, fully self-contained RV that costs less than other larger motorhomes.
+Class C recreational vehicles are suitable for RVers looking to have a drivable, fully self-contained RV that costs less than larger motorhomes while getting better fuel economy.

 - Length: 24 to 36 feet